1000ch/atom-cssbeautify/readme.md

 ## About

-Beautify your CSS with [CSSBeautify](https://github.com/senchalabs/cssbeautify).
+Beautify your CSS using [CSSBeautify](https://github.com/senchalabs/cssbeautify).

 ## Installation